Press enter to see results or esc to cancel.

 • Leads to lack of blood flow to the rest of the body

-• Occurs when the heart muscles start to lose its ability to contract
+• Occurs when the heart muscles start to lose their ability to contract

 • This causes the heart to become weak and enlarged

-• Leads to the ineffectiveness of pumping oxygen-rich blood out to the rest of the body
+• Leads to ineffectiveness in pumping oxygen-rich blood out to the rest of the body

 SOURCE: Healthline